 - 1. If no MP of Georgia is elected in the first round of election held through majoritarian electoral system, the CEC shall call a second round of elections along with summarising the first round results.
-The second round of elections shall be held not later than the 25th day after the first round.
+The second round of elections shall be held on the third Saturday after the election.
 The two candidates having the best results in the first round shall run in the second round of the election.
 If more than 2 candidates obtained the same results or several majoritarian candidates who were in second place coming after the one with the best results received an equal number of votes, all of the candidates shall run in the second round of elections. - 2.
 A candidate who receives the most votes in the second round of elections shall be deemed elected.
 If candidates receive an equal number of votes, the candidate with more votes in the first round elections shall be deemed elected.
 If the votes received in the first round are also equal, re-run elections shall be called.